GaniyuSodiq/bento/color-teacher/README.md

 - - test can be: Ask 'What color is this (Showing a red box)?
 - - give 2 button options saying red | blue

+I THINK THE MAIN WORK IN THIS TEST AND OPTIONS SECTION IS HOW TO BRING THE RIGHT AND WRONG OPTIONS TO EXISTENCE - Lets do it! if array[0] is the color oneA option is given array[0] oneB option is givent array[a number picked at random between 0 and arraylenght, if it is array[0] then repick another number till ect]

+oneA option is given to one of the two buttons at random

+- - lets convert the ideas above to code and see how it goes --- Lets go!

 HOW I PLAN THE OPTION BUTTONS TO WORK if wrong option clicked
 No!
 The color is red.